Home / Tax Appeals Commission / Frequently Asked Questions – General

 31. Is there a timeframe for submitting an appeal petition to the Commission?

 Yes.
 There is a strict deadline for filing your appeal.
-In most cases, that deadline is 90 days after the date of the notice that was issued to you by the Department of Finance and Administration.
+In most cases, that deadline is 90 days after the date of the notice that was issued to you by the DFA.
 In expedited cases, the deadline can be as short as 3 days.
-The Commission cannot extend a deadline for filing a petition, so pay careful attention.
+The Commission cannot extend the deadline for filing a petition, so pay careful attention.

 32. What if I don’t want my personal information published on the website?